 xtstat will display the difference in values between the current and previous polls.
 For example, if bytes written current value is 1000, and on the previous call it was 800, then

 xtstat will display 200.
 This means that 200 bytes were written to disk in the intervening period.

 Invoke xtstat as follows:

 Note that statistic counters are never reset, even if a rollback occurs.
 For example, if an

-UPDATE statement is rolled back,
+statement is rolled back,

 xtstat will still indicate that one write statement (see stat-write below) was executed.